ajiteshgogoi/booksync/README.md

 # BookSync

 BookSync is a streamlined tool that automatically syncs your Kindle highlights to Notion.
-It provides an efficient and user-friendly way to maintain a personal library of your favorite book passages.
+It provides an efficient and user-friendly way to maintain a personal library of your favourite book passages.

 📚 **[Try BookSync Now](https://booksync.vercel.app/)**